Marriage is a Contract

 After the waiting period, you must go before a clergy member or magistrate and declare that you take each other as spouses.
 Only certain people can perform your marriage ceremony, including:

-- A federal or state judge sitting in New York (a retired judge can sometimes perform marriage ceremonies as well)
+- A federal or state judge sitting in New York (a retired judge can sometimes perform marriage ceremonies as well); or

 If you do not want a marriage ceremony, you can get married by signing a written contract of marriage witnessed by two or more people.
 The contract must be acknowledged in front of a New York judge by the parties and witnesses.